voncloft/VPacman/README.md

 The folder name is unfortunately called untitled1 - I did this as a "test" project

 It "might" be buggy - this is just a project I chose to do in my spare time.

+My personal desktop that this works on is KDE/Plasma with QT.

 This project comes with no warranty - if you think you can do better or add an improvement please let me know so I can add to the project and reupload to the repository.

+Dependencies needed:
+QT 5.15.1